ahabra/input-field/README.md

 19. `options`: A comma separated list of options used with `set` type.
 20. `set-message`: Optional.
 The message to show when there is a set of options.

+### Radio type
+When the type is `radio`, provide a JSON string as the content of the `input-field` element.
+The JSON string describes the radio buttons to be displayed.
+It has the following keys:
+* `name`: The name to use for the radio buttons
+* `flow`: Optional.
+If its value is `vertical` then the radio buttons will be displayed one under the other.
+Otherwise, they will be displayed horizontally.
+*  `options`: An array of objects describing each radio button.
+Each object has:
+  * `label`: The label to display next to the radio button
+  * `value`: The value associated with the radio button
+  * `id`: Id of the radio button.
+Optional
+  * `checked`: Boolean.
+Optional.

+For each option at least `label` or `value` must be present.

 ### JavaScript
 There is a single function available `InputField.define(cssFilePath)`.